mamemo/Voting-Prediction/README.md

   --knn                 K Nearest Neighbors Model.
   --k K                 Number of Layers.
   --svm                 Support Vector Machine Model.
+  --c C                 Penalty parameter C of the error term.
+  --kernel {linear,rbf}
+                        Specifies the kernel type to be used in the algorithm.
   --prefijo PREFIJO     Prefix of all generated files.
   --poblacion POBLACION
                         Number of Samples.